 By tracing the projections of a significant percentage of the cells in the brain, the team expects to learn a lot about how the nervous system processes information.
 “A neuron’s projection field is complex but highly specific, and it essentially defines where that neuron sends information,” Svoboda says.
 “So knowing a neuron’s shape in great detail tells us about how signals are routed in the brain.”

-The neuron-mapping effort began in the lab of former Janelia group leader Gene Myers, a computer scientist who is now at the Max Planck Institute of Molecular Cell Biology and Genetics.
-In 2010, Nathan Clack, a scientist in Myers's lab (now at Vidrio Technologies), set out to apply imaging analysis methods being developed in Myers's lab to the problem of tracing neurons in the mouse brain.
+The neuron-mapping effort began in the lab of former Janelia group leader Gene Myersexternal link, opens in a new tab, a computer scientist who is now at the Max Planck Institute of Molecular Cell Biology and Genetics.
+In 2010, Nathan Clack, a scientist in Myers’s lab (now at Vidrio Technologies), set out to apply imaging analysis methods being developed in Myers’s lab to the problem of tracing neurons in the mouse brain.

 “It’s very difficult to take a picture of an entire neuron,” Clack says.
 “The axon -- the business end of the neuron -- is like a thin wire, as little as 80 nanometers in diameter, that travels for centimeters.”
 To capture a neuron’s slender extensions from beginning to end, he says “you really have to think about imaging the entire brain.”

-Clack's first priority, then, was to optimize a high-resolution microscope for the task.
-Working with Janelia's Instrument Design & Fabrication team, he adapted a two-photon microscope—a technology that lets scientists image clearly beneath the surface of a tissue—to speed up its imaging rate dramatically.
+Clack’s first priority, then, was to optimize a high-resolution microscope for the task.
+Working with Janelia’s Instrument Design & Fabricationexternal link, opens in a new tab team, he adapted a two-photon microscope—a technology that lets scientists image clearly beneath the surface of a tissue—to speed up its imaging rate dramatically.
 Even with the improved speed, the microscope would still take more than a week to image a complete mouse brain, so Clack developed control software to fully automate the process.

 Clack then teamed with Chandrashekar and Economo to work out a method of readying a mouse brain for imaging.
 Brain tissue is clouded with fats that obscure the view beneath the surface, so unless these fats are removed, the tissue must be sliced into ultrathin sections to obtain high-resolution images.
 That process that can distort tissue, making it difficult to reconstruct images of structures that pass through many sections.
-Existing methods of removing fats were not compatible with a prolonged imaging period, so Janelia group leader Luke Lavis, a chemist, applied his expertise to the problem.
+Existing methods of removing fats were not compatible with a prolonged imaging period, so Janelia group leader Luke Lavisexternal link, opens in a new tab, a chemist, applied his expertise to the problem.
 Ultimately, the team developed a mild clearing strategy that allows the microscope to image clearly to about 250 microns beneath the surface of a sample.
 “This approach preserves the fluorescence [in labeled neurons] and gives us really high quality data,” Clack says.

 To generate the images they would use to trace neuronal projections, Economo and his colleagues applied their clearing protocol to a mouse brain in which a small number of neurons had been brightly labeled with a fluorescent dye.
 They inserted this brain into the microscope and, after some initial set-up, automated imaging began.